wwwaldo/pbrt-video/presentation/outline.md

 Algorithm
 ---------

-1. Use this [this Python code][1] to generate a polytope.
-It takes a Schlafli symbol -- like `{5,3,3}` for the hyperdodecahedron aka 120-cell -- and generates algorithm to generate vertices, edges, faces, hyperfaces, etc.
-   There is general recursive algorithm to do this.
+1. Use [schlafli_interpreter.py][] to generate a polytope.
+It takes a Schlafli symbol -- like `{5,3,3}` for the hyperdodecahedron aka 120-cell -- and generates algorithm to generate vertices, edges, faces, hyperfaces, etc.  There is general recursive algorithm to do this.
 The base case of the recursion is dimension 1, so you make 4 calls to get to dimension 4.
 2. Intersect the edges of the polytope with a hyperplane (a 3D subset of 4D).
 3. You get a set of 3D points out of step 2.
 Draw the convex hull of them, which gives you triangles.